As most readers know by now, Max Huntsman, Los Angeles County’s longtime and highly respected Inspector General has announced his retirement.

 “I didn’t trust politicians.”

-Yet, it turned out that choosing the guy who didn’t want to work for politicians to launch the much needed new oversight entity, was exactly the right choice,
+Yet, it turned out that choosing the guy who didn’t want to work for politicians to launch the much needed new oversight entity, may have been exactly the right choice,

-Fortunately, while part of him was still reluctant, Huntsman told us he was heartened by the sense that the board members really “had a reason to want something that they hadn’t wanted in the past,” he said.
+Fortunately, while part of him was still reluctant to take the job, Huntsman told us he was heartened by the sense that the board members really “had a reason to want something that they hadn’t wanted in the past,” he said.

 “They saw a need for it.
 And so did I,” he said, meaning the creation of an oversight entity.
 “And they seemed willing to follow through on setting up something that wasn’t the norm in county government.